r0mdau/go-bind9masq/README.md

 ## Quick start

 ### Build
-Command `make` to build arm or amd64 binary and fetch updates from dictionaries.
+Command `make` to build arm or amd64 binary.
 ```
 make build-amd64
 # or